Mesmaroth/discord-AkephalosBot/README.md

 [![Discord](https://discordapp.com/api/servers/160436336095002624/widget.png?style=banner3)](https://discord.gg/0tYqr4FWusEQHErS)

-If you don't want to setup your bot, you can use mines by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot)
+If you don't want to setup a bot, you can also use mines by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot)

 ### Installation:
  You need Node.js 0.12.x or greater installed.
 Along with making sure NPM is installed with node.js when you install it.
 Once installed you need to download the discord library `npm install discord.io` after you have installed the library you then need to install the required modules to run this bot.